mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_fitting.rst

 The Fitting tab allows the user to:

-* Select functions to fit to the data
+* Select functions to fit to the data.
-* Change fit ranges and parameters
+* Change fit ranges and parameters.
-* Fit data
+* Fit data.

 .. figure:: /images/thetabsfittingfig24.png
     :align: center

     Figure 24: The Fitting tab options.

-MantidPlot comes with a number of pre-compiled fitting functions.
-Further functions may be compiled and installed or, alternatively, user specific functions can be defined within the fitter.
+Mantid comes with a number of fitting functions.
+Additional functions may be added or a user may define their own function.
  A number of fit functions have been programmed which are specific to the analysis of muon spectra.

-Some of the muon specific functions in MantidPlot include:
+Some of the muon specific functions in Mantid include:

 +-------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | :ref:`func-ExpDecayOsc`       | :math:`{f(t)=A\exp(-\lambda t)\cos(\omega t + \phi)}`                                                                                                                                |